1ppm/RocketLaunch/README.md

 # [1PPM](http://1ppm.club) Rocket Launch

 The 1PPM [Hall of Fame](HallOfFame.md) contains many learning- and personal projects.
 That is perfectly fine.
 Publicly announcing your goals will help you to actually achieve them and you will be in good company!
-However, some developers may discover on their way, that an idea would profit from a bigger audience and decide to launch on [Producthunt](https://www.producthunt.com/), [Hacker News](https://news.ycombinator.com/), [Dribbble](https://dribbble.com/), [Kickstarter](https://www.kickstarter.com/)...(add platforms here).
+However, some developers may discover, maybe on their way, that an idea would profit from a bigger audience and decide to launch on [Producthunt](https://www.producthunt.com/), [Hacker News](https://news.ycombinator.com/), [Dribbble](https://dribbble.com/), [Kickstarter](https://www.kickstarter.com/)...(add platforms here).

-Therefore 1PPM set up the **1PPM Rocket Launch** program to support these launches in any way possible.
+Therefore 1PPM set up the **1PPM Rocket Launch** program to support these launches in any way possible!

-The first two features of the 1PPM rocket launch program are the [Rocket Launch Resource Database](/resources) and the Rocket Launch Countdown.
+The first two features of the 1PPM Rocket Launch program are the [Rocket Launch Resource Database](/resources) and the Rocket Launch Countdown.

 # The Launch Countdown